KeyboardRules/Drawing-App-Android-/README.md

+# How to use
+-Using phpmysql so please install xampp

--Bọn em sử dụng phpmysql nên thầy hãy cài xamp vào trước] -cho file btlAroid vào file C:\xampp\htdocs
+-put file btlAroid into file C:\xampp\htdocs
--Copy file painx.txt vào phpmysql để có database
+-Copy file painx.txt into phpmysql for database
--Chạy file bigproject(android) để đc chương trình
+-Run file bigproject(android)